zio/zio-kafka/docs/serialization-and-deserialization.md

 remote lookups that could fail.

 For cases where failure is possible, we recommend using `Serdes.byteArray`, put the deserialization code in the consumer stream, and do serialization before handing the data to zio-kafka.
-This way you can handle failure any way you want.<br>
+This way you can handle failure any way you want.<br/>
 Another option is to make a serde that wraps data in a Try.

 These approaches are further discussed below.